Admitted Graduate Students

 A confirmation of date and location will be sent by the CME student affairs office to new students.
 Students who start in the spring semester must attend this orientation in the fall after they begin at UIC.

 This orientation is conducted by UIC’s International Teaching Assistant Program and is mandatory for ALL new TAs.
 New international TAs will attend the OIS ‘New International Student Summit’ on the same day but will be dismissed in time to attend the TA orientation.
-Information, including dates and times, is updated on the ITAP website.
+Find more information here.

 UIC’s Office of International Services (OIS) runs an orientation program that is mandatory for all new international students.
 There is an orientation fee for this program, which is charged to international students’ accounts.
 Visit the OIS website for information and schedules.